-- Our firm has amended Item 4, Item 5, and Item 12 of this Brochure to disclose that our firm offers a Wrap Asset Management service.
-Please see our Form ADV Part 2A Appendix 1 - Wrap Fee Brochure for additional information. - Our firm is now registered with the Securities and Exchange Commission as we have exceeded \$100 million in aggregate Regulatory Assets Under Management.
+- Our firm has amended Item 4, Item 5, and Item 12 of our Firm Brochure to disclose that our firm offers a Wrap Asset Management service.
+Please see this Brochure additional information. - Our firm is now registered with the Securities and Exchange Commission as we have exceeded \$100 million in aggregate Regulatory Assets Under Management.